cph-cachet/flutter-plugins/.github/ISSUE_TEMPLATE/bugfix.md

 ---

 **Remember to specify the plugin name in the title!**

-**NB: Bugs pertaining to very old devices and OS version will likely not be fixed.**

 ### Describe the bug
 A clear and concise description of what the bug is.